HowieDriver/ProgrammingExercises/README.md

-# code-for-offer
 Programming practice
-This is readme file.
+This project include codes that is not passed.